Russia, Rwanda send military support to Central Africa Republic to quell election violence

 President Faustin-Archange Touadera, who is seeking re-election, came to office in 2016 after Bozize was overthrown in a rebellion three years earlier.
 He has struggled to restore stability and swathes of the country remain beyond government control.

-The CAR government said in a statement late on Sunday that Rwanda and Russia "took steps to provide effective support which arrived on Central African territory today".
+The CAR government said on Sunday that Rwanda and Russia "took steps to provide effective support which arrived on Central African territory today".

 Russia, which has previously sent arms and military contractors to CAR as it seeks to increase its influence in Africa, has not commented on reports in the media it had sent in troops and military aid.